bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

  18
 ```

-The architecture outlined above includes three directories, all with
+<p>The architecture outlined above includes three directories, all with individual
-individual groups of styles.
-The goal here is to <b>start thinking of
+groups of styles.
+The goal here is to <b>start thinking of websites as systems</b>
-websites as systems</b> rather than individual pages, and the code
+rather than individual pages, and the code architecture should reflect this mindset.
-architecture should reflect this mindset.
-Notice how there aren't any
-page specific styles here.
+Notice how there aren't any page specific styles here.</p>

-The base directory includes common styles and variables to be used
+<p>The base directory includes common styles and variables to be used across the
-across the entire website, layout and typography styles for example.
-The components directory includes styles for specific user interface
+entire website, layout and typography styles for example.
+The components directory
-elements which are broken down into different component files such as
+includes styles for specific user interface elements which are broken down into
-alerts and buttons.
-Lastly, the modules directory includes styles for
+different component files such as alerts and buttons.
+Lastly, the modules directory
-different sections of a page, which are determined by business needs.
+includes styles for different sections of a page, which are determined by business
+needs.</p>

-The component styles are purely interface driven and have nothing to do
+<p>The component styles are purely interface driven and have nothing to do with
-with the core business logic of the website.
-Modules then include styles
+the core business logic of the website.
+Modules then include styles specific to
-specific to the business logic.
-When marking up a module in HTML it is
-common to use different user interface components within it.
-For
+the business logic.
+When marking up a module in HTML it is common to use different
-example, the sidebar of a page may have list and button styles that are
+user interface components within it.
+For example, the sidebar of a page may have
-defined within component styles while other styles needed for the
+list and button styles that are defined within component styles while other styles
-sidebar are inherited from the module style.
+needed for the sidebar are inherited from the module style.
 The separation of style
-encourages well thought out presets and the ability for styles to be
+encourages well thought out presets and the ability for styles to be widely shared
-widely shared and reused.
+and reused.</p>

-The strategy of organizing styles this way isn't exactly new, and has
+<p>The strategy of organizing styles this way isn't exactly new, and has been
-been previously mentioned in different CSS methodologies including
+previously mentioned in different CSS methodologies including Object Oriented
-Object Oriented CSS, OOCSS, and the Scalable and Modular Architecture
-for CSS, SMACSS.
-These methodologies have their own opinions on
+CSS, OOCSS, and the Scalable and Modular Architecture for CSS, SMACSS.
+These
-structure, as well as on how to use styles.
+methodologies have their own opinions on structure, as well as on how to use
+styles.</p>

 <h4>Object Oriented CSS</h4>

-The <a href="http://oocss.org/" rel="noopener noreferrer" target="_blank">
+<p>The <a href="http://oocss.org/" rel="noopener noreferrer" target="_blank">
 Object Oriented CSS</a> methodology was pioneered by Nicole Sullivan in her
 work with writing styles for larger websites.
 Object Oriented CSS identifies
 two principles that will help build scalable websites with a strong architecture
 and a reasonable amount of code.
-These two principles include:
+These two principles include:</p>

 <ul>
   <li>Separate structure from skin</li>
   <li>Separate content from container</li>
 </ul>

-Overall <b>separating structure from skin</b> includes abstracting the
+<p>Overall <b>separating structure from skin</b> includes abstracting the layout
-layout of an element away from the theme of a website.
-The structure of
+of an element away from the theme of a website.
+The structure of a module should
-a module should be transparent, allowing other styles to be inherited
+be transparent, allowing other styles to be inherited and displayed without conflict.
-and displayed without conflict.
-Most commonly this requires a solid grid
-and layout structure, along with well crafted modules.
+Most commonly this requires a solid grid and layout structure, along with well
+crafted modules.</p>

-<b>Separating content from the container</b> involves removing the
+/p><b>Separating content from the container</b> involves removing the dependency
-dependency of a parent element nesting children elements.
-A heading
+of a parent element nesting children elements.
+A heading should look the same
-should look the same regardless of its parent container.
-To accomplish
+regardless of its parent container.
+To accomplish this, elements need to inherit
-this, elements need to inherit default styles, then be extended with
-multiple classes as necessary.
+default styles, then be extended with multiple classes as necessary.</p>

 <h5>HTML</h5>